Published on August 7th, 2019 | by Ruben0

 Mouth: still punchy but nicely integrated.
 A mix of heavy raisin and fig sweetness, herbal notes (dark tea), vanilla pastry and dry nutty notes (hazelnut, walnut).
 Hints of dark chocolate.
 Medium finish, with herbal notes (light peppermint even).

 Availability: good.
 As often, pricing shows significant differences between markets, from € 25 in Spain up to € 60 in other countries.
-Check The Whisky Exchange for international shipping.
+Check The Whisky Exchange or Master of Malt for international shipping.

 Summary: Cardenal Mendoza is a rich, slightly heavyweight Brandy de Jerez with intense cocoa, nuts and oak.
 More powerful than most other brandies in this price range - worth checking out if you're into something slightly more serious.